 What Should I Do After Hitting a Curb?

 When you get home, you’ll need to write down your account of the accident.
 The insurance company will want to know what happened that caused you to hit the curb.
 Did you slip on a patch of ice?
 Were you distracted by something else on the road?
 These small details can be pertinent later.
-You will also want to get a quote from an auto mechanic to determine how much the repairs will cost, as insurers usually want this information as well.
+You will also want to get a quote from an auto mechanic to determine how much the repairs will cost, as insurers usually also want this information.

 How Can I Avoid Hitting a Curb?